top of page

 Spring Azures are small butterflies.

-The dorsal wings on both sexes are clear blue, with females have black borders.
+The dorsal wings on both sexes are clear blue, with females having black borders.

 Ventral wing sides for both sexes are grayish or off white with assorted small black dots.